giulioungaretti/industriae/README.md

 *   The prototype will be scarce in features, but of high quality and clear purpose.

+## Getting started
+This monorepo contains the following projects:
+- API - a go project/module that contains both the REST api and a simulated embedded system taht mimics the rtos.
+- GUI - a react/typescript app that provides a simple UI to control the system and display the data.

+It is **required** to install docker to run both compoments, and the vscode extension [dev container](https://code.visualstudio.com/docs/devcontainers/create-dev-container) !

+Inside the two folders there are instructions on how to run the projects.
+It is **required** to run the API first, and then the GUI!

 ## Architecture

 ### The system